Jayesh2026/SyslogSender/README.md

 ---

-### Sending Syslog with Different Severities
+## 8. Sending Syslog with Different Severities

-You can modify the severity by passing it as a query parameter when testing the Syslog message.
+   - You can modify the severity by passing it as a query parameter when testing the Syslog message.

-#### Example: Sending a DEBUG Message
+#### Example 1: Sending a DEBUG Message
 ```bash
 curl -X POST "http://localhost:8081/send-syslog?message=DebugMessage&severity=DEBUG"
 ```